vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

 Refer to the [mTLS guide](/examples/operations/secure-vespa-with-mtls) for a multinode configuration, set up on multiple hosts using Docker Swarm.
-See the [reference documentation](https://docs.vespa.ai/en/reference/metrics.html) for use of `/state/v1/health` and `/state/v1/metrics` APIs used in this guide.
+See the [reference documentation](https://docs.vespa.ai/en/reference/metrics.html) for use of state and metrics APIs used in this guide.

 There are multiple ways of deploying multinode applications, on multiple platforms.
 This application is a set of basic Docker containers,